-There is nothing more rewarding for me than asking someone about what fuels their passion in life.
+There is nothing more rewarding than asking someone about what fuels their passion in life.

 Passion is a feeling of intense enthusiasm towards something.
 It’s that fire that burns within.

-Passion is what drives me to fill the pages of intoBirds with engaging stories about birds and people who love them as much I do.
+Passion is what drives me to fill the pages of intoBirds with engaging stories about birds and people who are inspired by birds as much I am.

 I’m inspired by Karen Kent’s passion.

 When the universal forces spoke, Karen, a former interior designer from Fairfield, Connecticut, stopped designing because she felt creatively stifled to pursue her passion: painting.

 Not just painting.
 She paints the most beautiful owls that I’ve ever seen.